 Bringing our ideas and expertise, students and staff, research and educational processes together enables us to develop deep understanding of the current COVID-19 pandemic and design for its mitigation and future epidemics.
 We will follow the design adage ‘fail fast and learn fast’.
 A (future) mitigation strategy in which full integration of evolutionary change of the virus, epidemiological insights, mitigation strategies and according collaboration and decision behavior is key.
 Hence, this will lead to robust adaptive mitigation strategies which entails continuous collaborative learning.

 We have kicked this real time convergence off with six open source projects, which are open to B.Sc. students, M.Sc. students, Ph.D. candidates, postdocs.
 We will regularly bring the outcomes of these projects together, to learn, and share so we can build on each others work.
 We will share outcomes with anyone interested for immediate use or constructive comments and suggestions for improvement.

 - Nanobiology Programme (TU Delft & Erasmus MC);

 - Life Science and Technology Programme (Leiden University & TU Delft) Communication Design for Innovation Programme (TU Delft);

 - Applied Physics Programme (TU Delft);

 - Infection and Immunity Research Master (Erasmus MC);

-- Complex System Engineering and Management Program (TU Delft);
+- Complex System Engineering and Management Programme (TU Delft);

-- Medicine Program (Erasmus MC and Utrecht University);
+- Medicine Programme (Erasmus MC and Utrecht University);

 - Department of Radiation, Science and Technology (TU Delft);